-• There is strong support for prioritizing those with low, very low and extremely low incomes (over 70% of respondents favor each), as well as families (63%), seniors (55%), those experiencing homelessness (53%) and people with special needs (48%), all groups identified in the Housing Production Plan and Fair Housing Action Plan as having unmet housing needs.
-But at least 50% of respondents also support prioritizing moderate-income people, and there were many comments received about high housing cost burdens, displacement due to rising costs, and the inability of even middle-income renters to afford to purchase homes in Arlington.
+• There is strong support for prioritizing those with low, very low and extremely low incomes (over 70% of respondents favor each), as well as families (63%), seniors (55%), those experiencing homelessness (53%) and people with special needs (48%), all groups identified in the Housing Production Plan and Fair Housing Action Plan as having unmet housing needs. ^{13,14} But at least 50% of respondents also support prioritizing moderate-income people, and there were many comments received about high housing cost burdens, displacement due to rising costs, and the inability of even middle-income renters to afford to purchase homes in Arlington.
 Commenters also suggested numerous other groups to consider prioritizing for affordable housing, including Black people, people of color, veterans, immigrants, victims of domestic violence, and artists.

 Public Comment Themes.
-The Trustees reviewed and analyzed the hundreds of narrative comments provided in the survey responses, as well as the comments provided in the public forum and by email.
+The Trustees reviewed and analyzed the hundreds of narrative comments provided in the survey responses, as well as the comments provided in the public forums and by email.
 Common themes were identified and the frequency of comments resonating with those themes was analyzed to identify key themes to inform the Plan.
 Below are the key themes that emerged:

-- Educate the public about affordable housing: many respondents do not understand what affordable housing Arlington has, whether we are creating more or not, or how to go about creating it if we want it.
+Educate the public about affordable housing: many respondents do not understand what affordable housing Arlington has, whether we are creating more or not, or how to go about creating it if we want it.
 Several commenters suggested our public discussion regarding housing is unnecessarily polarized and plagued by misinformation.
-There is a need and a desire for clear, accurate information sharing. - Work with existing affordable housing owners and developers: commenters are aware of the housing provided by the Housing Corporation of Arlington and the critical public housing owned by the Arlington Housing Authority, and want the Trust to work with them on a more proactive and impactful Town affordable housing strategy.
+There is a need and a desire for clear, accurate information sharing.